Shane Richie: Musicals and music career

 Richie has had success in musicals, appearing in such musicals as Boogie Nights and the 1993 London revival production of Grease.
 He released two albums, The Album in 1997, and Once Around the Sun in 2000, to limited commercial response.
-Richie had a number 2 hit in the UK singles chart in 2003, with his Children in Need cover version of Wham!'s "I'm Your Man".
+Richie had a number 2 hit on the UK singles chart in 2003, with his Children in Need cover version of Wham!'s "I'm Your Man".

 Over Christmas 2005, Richie appeared in a touring run of Scrooge: The Musical.

 In 2009, Richie was reportedly scheduled as the opening act for Michael Jackson's concerts at The O2 Arena.
 The concerts were cancelled following Jackson's death.

 During Christmas 2009, 2013 and 2014, Richie appeared as Aladdin, Buttons and Dick Whittington, in the pantomimes Aladdin, Cinderella and Dick Whittington at the Wycombe Swan Theatre in High Wycombe.

 In 2017, Richie signed with East West Records and released his debut country music album, A Country Soul on 10 November 2017, which featured songs co-written by his son, Rixton member Jake Roche.